Certain Inputs to Manufacture

 - metal materials and goods used in food packaging.

-CIM provides import duty concessions to assist manufacturers reduce the cost of manufacturing where an imported good has a performance advantage over a local input in producing a specific end product.
+The import duty concessions help to reduce the cost of manufacturing where using an imported raw material or intermediate good has a performance advantage over using a local input to produce a specific end product.

 To be eligible you must: